 Russian River Valley Pinot Noir

-Jim Pratt’s vineyard on Sexton Road made up 35% of the blend with Dijon clone 777 and Swiss clone 2A, also known as Wadenswil.
-The KR Ranch, formerly known as Keefer, made up 18% of the Russian River blend in 2021 with the Swiss clone 23—also known as Mariafeld—and additional Dijon 777.
-Freeman has been using Pratt fruit since 2005 and KR since 2004.
+Jim Pratt’s vineyard on Sexton Road in the Sebastopol Hills region made up 11% of the blend with Dijon clone 777 and Swiss clone 2A, also known as Wadenswil.
+The vineyard has been adding complexity and spiciness to our Russian River Valley Pinot since the 2005 vintage.

 11 months in French oak:

 Five-day cold soak in open-top fermenters, hand-punched down one to three times per day.
 Free-run juice sent directly to barrel, press wine settled and barreled separately.